Who was Rudolf Steiner?

 Our students are encouraged to discover a sense of their own possibility and to participate in a form of education that addresses the full measure of themselves – body, mind and spirit.
 We aim to foster in children, a deep, lifelong love of learning, through engagement with their feelings, will and intellect.

 Steiner schools are co-educational and comprehensive.
-We focus on ethics and morality, rather than religion and we welcome children from all cultural backgrounds and faiths.
 Our curriculum reflects a child’s age and development.
-Children are encouraged to compete with themselves, rather than with others and we have a non-streamed approach to learning and our classrooms become a microcosm of society that reflect different cultures, faiths and abilities, all of which are striving to live in harmony with one another.
+Children are encouraged to compete with themselves, rather than with others and our classrooms become a microcosm of society that reflect different cultures, faiths and abilities, all of which are striving to live in harmony with one another.
 Children learn, not only from the teacher, but also from each other.
 The classroom becomes a community and the continued education with the same teacher over a number of years, allows children to develop security and emotional stability.

 A Steiner education supports deep learning.
 This is delivered through the Main Lesson and an integrated curriculum.
 We balance academic, artistic and practical experiences throughout our curriculum that is designed to bring thinking to life through imaginative teaching.
 Studies are oriented towards moral capacity, social consciousness and citizenship.